Scottsdale Paleo Chef’s Passion Is Preventing Disease

 AB: Classic French cuisine is inflexible, uncompromising and deeply rooted in traditions.
 French cuisine is all about the freshest ingredients, and its traditions of pairing proteins and vegetables with sauces and wines is legendary.
 American fine cuisine is yet to define itself.
 So many influences, regional interpretations and fusions are tearing it apart.
 That makes it easy to improvise and match ingredients that never cross each other’s paths in the places of their origins.

 At Sapiens Paleo Kitchen we embody this trend by combining French cuisine with the mindfulness of the paleo diet.
-The paleo diet tries to eliminate all ingredients that cause inflammation, contribute to hormonal imbalance, diabetes, chronic diseases, etc. You may be surprised by the fact that those ingredients are all over your pantry and fridge.
+The paleo diet tries to eliminate all ingredients that cause inflammation, and contribute to hormonal imbalance, diabetes, chronic diseases, etc. You may be surprised by the fact that those ingredients are all over your pantry and fridge.
 Those items are sugar, grains and grain products, dairy, soy, corn and processed food.

 JA: Could you tell us more about your interest in educating the public about sustainable farming and chemical-free produce?